drupalwxt/site-wxt/docker/README.md

 ## Docker Images

-Every image (except for MySQL) is based on the lightweight [Alpine][alpine] Linux distribution.
+Every image (except for MySQL until P.R. is merged) is based on the lightweight [Alpine][alpine] Linux distribution.
 Additionally most of the images listed below are extended off of each other to take advantage of docker layering best practices.
 Due to this you will be downloading far less then the listed amounts.
 Finally every image in some form or another is directly derived from Docker official images.

 > Note: There are additional tricks such as leveraging a [docker registry proxy][docker-registry] cache so on rebuilds, you won't need